How to raise a "math person"

 The magic and joy of exploding dots

 Telling a young person that they're smart or gifted, gives them a crippling fear of failure.
-Bryan Cantrill made this point forcefully in his talk "Coming of Age":
+Bryan Cantrill made this point forcefully in his talk :